-If your family is planning a holiday away then you will need to let your boss at work know by either talking with them or by phone.
+If your family is planning a holiday away and you have a part time job, then you will need to let your boss at work know by either talking with them or by phone.
 In the same way you also need to let your sporting and other clubs know as well.

-Sometimes we get bored on holidays and weekends because we haven’t yet found something that interests us.
+Sometimes we get bored on holidays and weekends because we haven’t yet found something keeps us busy and something we are interested in.
 Talk with your family and friends and see what they do.
 They may be able to help you to think about some new activities that you might like to try.
 The teenage years are when you try lots of new things and we find things that interest us so make sure you have fun!